Natural Approaches To Eczema

 Eczema is commonly found in children of families with a history of other allergies, asthma, or other immune-system related illnesses.

 What Causes Eczema?

 Eczema is understood as an overactive response by the body's immune system to an irritant.
 Other contributors could be malnourishment in the skin barrier and poor detoxification pathways.

 There is typically a trigger that initiates the symptom of eczema.
 Some triggers might be hot or cold temperatures, creams, additives, foods, coarse material, animal dander, stress.
 It is quite common for children who are constipated to develop eczema.
 Relieving the constipation will often help.

 The goal of conventional treatment for eczema is to relieve and prevent itching by identifying the trigger and soothing the skin so that the area doesn’t get infected.

-Lotions, creams and cold compresses can be a short term solutions to relieve itching, but do not get at the underlying cause.
+Lotions, creams, and cold compresses can be short-term solutions to relieve itching, but do not get at the underlying cause.
 Over-the-counter hydrocortisone cream and antihistamines or prescription corticosteroid creams can lessen localized itching and inflammation, but do not get at the underlying cause.
 Topical immune modulator creams have been approved but these drugs have been linked to cancer, should be only used for a short time, and are not used for children under the age of two.

 The holistic approach to eczema is to help the body function better so that the trigger no longer initiates symptoms.

-An irritation on the skin indicates an irritation elsewhere in the body.
-So we need to sooth the symptoms without suppressing the body's expression of the irritation.
+Irritation on the skin indicates irritation elsewhere in the body.
+So we need to soothe the symptoms without suppressing the body's expression of the irritation.
 That way we can still use the symptom is our “window” into the body, telling us if we are making progress.

 Then we need to identify the trigger and relieve the body of that stress, support the body’s detoxification system, and support the body’s immune system and nourish the skin itself.